Wind-WindKids/winding/wind.md

 Simplifes the intent.

 @run:
-Executes an artifact
+Executes an existing artifact.

 @artifact:
-Creates an artifact
+Creates or updates existing artifact to be aligned with an intent.

 @measure:
 Evaluates against a baseline.